 Other season highlights include the annual Celebration Powwow, a Métis Kitchen Party, and late night music.
 Keep your eye out for Indian Acts—year-round pop-up programming that serves as a platform for whatever is new and “now,” including staged read- ings, musical concerts, dance performances, and works in development.
 Don’t miss these unique opportunities to discover and explore Aboriginal culture through the arts!

 Talking Stick is a rare window into a world of rich history and cutting-edge art. –Remy Scalza, Inside Vancouver

 TALKING STICK FESTIVAL

-INDIAN ACTS / KNOWLEDGE SHARING
+INDIAN ACTS/ KNOWLEDGE SHARING

-Workshops, master classes, talking circles
+Year-round Workshops, masterclasses, and talking circles

 MOCCASIN TREK: ARTS ON THE MOVE!

 ABORIGINAL ENSEMBLE PROGRAM